RAISING THE BAR

 Monterey Bay Aquarium: Through consumer guides, a website, mobile apps and outreach efforts, the Monterey Bay Aquarium Seafood Watch®️ program helps consumers and businesses make good choices when it comes to seafood.
 With the goal of protecting sea life and habitats, now and for future generations, it makes recommendations on which seafood items are Best Choices, Good Alternatives, and what to Avoid.

-Australis Barramundi was the first ever marine-farmed finfish to earn the Best Choice rating and is a proud Seafood Watch Business Partner.
+Australis Barramundi was the first ever ocean-farmed finfish to earn the Best Choice rating and is a proud Seafood Watch Business Partner.

 Seafood Champion Awards: Since 2006, the Seafood Champion Awards by SeaWeb, a project of The Ocean Foundation, recognizes individuals and companies for outstanding leadership, past and/or present, in promoting environmentally responsible seafood.